 3. Show the right attitudes

-Focus on results, flexibility, empathy, order, self-control and optimism.
-The ability to listen and to ask questions are your best allies.
+Focus on results, flexibility, empathy, organization, self-control and optimism.
+The ability to listen and to ask questions is your best ally.

 4. Prepare your cover letter

-Your network of contacts (including bosses) should speak well of you, but also your educational path, continuous improvement and projects that you have included in your plan for moving up.
+Your network of contacts (including bosses) should speak well of you, but don’t forget about the educational path, continuous improvement and projects in your plan for moving up.

 5. It’s your moment

-Take advantage of the meeting with your boss to mention a success or objectives you’ve met, in order to create a positive narrative that justifies your promotion.
+Take advantage of the meeting with your boss to mention a success story or objectives you’ve met in order to create a positive narrative that supports your promotion.

-IESE can support you in your advancement and can help you develop as an executive through educational programs and the opportunity to boost your professional future with its MBA programs.
-During the programs, you will be able to discuss concerns, experiences and personal growth projects with other students and professors.
+IESE can support you in your advancement and development as an executive through educational programs.
+Our MBA programs boost your professional career and provide the opportunity to discuss experiences and personal growth projects with other students and professors.